-Note: Includes interest rates for foreign currency loans and interest rates for loans with a foreign currency clause.
+Note: 1Includes interest rates for foreign currency loans and interest rates for loans with a foreign currency clause.
+Source: Bank of Slovenia

 A comparison of interest rates for consumer lending in Slovenia and the euro area indicates that the process of convergence in nominal tolar interest rates slowed after the first half of 2004.
 On average last year the spread was 0.5 percentage points, while in 2004 it was 1.2 percentage points.
 At the end of 2005, the gap had almost completely closed.